Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 2 -

-Hospital admissions increased slightly Friday to 57, which is one of the highest in the state.
-According to the latest data, 33% of hospital beds available and 23% of ICU beds.
+Hospital admissions increased slightly Saturday to 511 COVID-19 patients, which is one of the highest in the state.
+According to the latest data, 32.9% of hospital beds available and 24.4% of ICU beds.

 Counties in Region 2 include Bureau, Fulton, Grundy, Henderson, Henry, Kendall, Knox, LaSalle, Livingston, Marshall, McDonough, McLean, Mercer, Peoria, Putnam, Rock Island, Stark, Tazewell, Warren and Woodford.